ListedFit is reader-supported. When you buy through links on our site, we may earn a small commission.

 There is a lot of hype surrounding Yeezys.
 Since they first came out in 2015, everyone has seemed to want a pair, which is completely understandable.

-Yeezys are not marketed as a fitness shoe, though you will see many celebrities working out in them.
+Yeezys are not marketed as fitness shoes, though you will see many celebrities working out in them.

 As Yeezys have come down some in price and are more readily available than when they first launched, people are being seen more and more wearing them in the gym.
 It is no longer considered a crime against humanity to wear them.